 Where Hulu shines is in its app.
 The Hulu app has a funky design that goes against the normal green and gray theme Hulu usually goes for.
 What makes the app really special, however, is in its quality control.

 I'm not talking about Hulu closely policing its movie selection.
 Hulu is the only app that lets you choose what video quality you'd like to stream in while you are streaming.
 Need to conserve your data?
 Switch your stream to Low-quality, all without stopping the movie you're watching.
 Want Hulu to play at full quality, no matter how much it needs to buffer?
 You can do that, too.
 Hulu gives you up to 1080p on mobile, so you can fight your slow connection to watch your movie in the highest resolution possible.
-Sadly, Hulu doesn't offer 4K or HDR support.
+Sadly, Hulu doesn't offer 4K or HDR support on mobile.

 Hulu is relatively speedy at bringing your videos to HD.
 Cellular connections take a bit longer than Wi-Fi, but both will get your video to HD in 10–15 seconds.